• Services

 Let’s go back to the travel niche example.
 Suppose you own a website selling all sorts of travel gear and all you want to do is grow your email list.
 In this case, targeting bigger and broader subreddits like r/travel could result in a wider reach and more signups.

 But what if you’re running an irresistible sale specifically for tents and other outdoor gear?
-If that’s the case, then you might want to promote your content with more posts in specific subreddits like r/CampingandHiking.
+If that’s the case, then you might want to promote your content in more specific subreddits like r/CampingandHiking.

 There is a multitude of tools you can use to look for relevant subreddits.